-Assess and Align Your Program and Community with a Housing First Approach center for urban community services
+Assess and Align Your Program and Community with a Housing First Approach

 HIGH PERFORMANCE SERIES

 The 100,000 Homes Campaign team identified a cohort of factors that are correlated with higher housing placement rates across campaign communities.
 The purpose of this High Performance Series of tools is to spotlight best practices and expand the movement's peer support network by sharing this knowledge with every community.